michaellohsy/michaellohsy.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome
+title: Hello!
 ---

-This is my little corner on the internet.
+Welcome to my corner on the internet.
+There isn't much on this site yet but I intend to create posts on different (not just technical) things I've learnt as a journal.
+Stay tuned!